eduuh/byte_safari/notes/soft/changeorperish.md

 Become ruthless and dangerous.

-## hacks (Youtube)
+## hacks (YouTube)

 1. Its not what you make.
 Its what you keep

    - Tame your wage

 2. Pay yourself first

    - You are the most important investment.
    - Take care of you body.

 3. Assign you priority.

    - you can have it all but not all at once.

 4. Never begin the day before you finish it on paper.

 5. Avoid lifestyle creep.

    - live as little as possible for as long as possible.

 6. Minimizing blowing

    - how do you borrow money to make yourself money?
    - Borrow to invest in yourself & not your lifestyle.
    - Analyse risk return ratio

 7. Your life is a business.

    - You life should be in an accounting software.

 8. define your why

 ## Life plan